chrisyeh96/chrisyeh96.github.io/_posts/2017-08-08-definitive-guide-python-imports.md

 A **relative import** uses the relative path (starting from the path of the current module) to the desired module to import.
 There are two types of relative imports:
 - an *explicit* relative import follows the format `from .<module/package> import X`, where `<module/package>` is prefixed by dots `.` that indicate how many directories upwards to traverse.
 A single dot `.` corresponds to the current directory; two dots `..` indicate one folder up; etc.
-- an *implicit* relative import is written as if the current directoy is part of `sys.path`. **Implicit relative imports are only supported in Python 2.
+- an *implicit* relative import is written as if the current directory is part of `sys.path`. **Implicit relative imports are only supported in Python 2.
 They are NOT SUPPORTED IN PYTHON 3.**

 The Python documentation says the following about Python 3's handling of relative imports:
 > The only acceptable syntax for relative imports is from .[module] import name.
 All import forms not starting with . are interpreted as absolute imports.